wp-plugins/easy-faqs/readme.txt

 * **FAQ Title:** this content will be displayed above your FAQ - typically this is the Question that is being Answered.
 * **FAQ Body:** this is the content of your FAQ.
 This will be output and displayed below the FAQ Title.
-* **Featured Image:** This image is shown to the left of the faq, as a 50px by 50px thumbnail.
+* **Featured Image:** This image is shown to the left of the FAQ's title, as a 50px by 50px thumbnail.
+* **FAQ Category:** This is the Category that the FAQ belongs to, if desired.
+You can use this to output FAQs from specific categories only, with the shortcode.

 = Editing a FAQ =